khulnasoft/integrations-core/redisdb/README.md

 ### Installation

-The Redis check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Redis servers.
+The Redis check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Redis servers.

 ### Configuration